Angelman syndrome is a genetic disorder characterized by physical and mental disabilities. It is caused by genetic abnormalities in the gene UBE3A.

 An electroencephalogram (EEG) is a test that measures electrical patterns in the brain.
-Angelman patients have several distinct patterns that are visible using this test, and which doctors can use to distinguish Angelman syndrome from other diseases.
+Angelman patients have several distinct patterns that are visible using this test, and doctors can use the EEG result to distinguish Angelman syndrome from other diseases.

-Magnetic resonance imaging (MRI) can be used to visualize the brain.
+Magnetic resonance imaging can be used to visualize the brain.
 People with Angelman syndrome may have a lower-than-usual amount of white matter in the brain (white matter being the long fibers of nerve cells).
-These nerve fibers are normally surrounded and protected by a protein coat called the myelin sheath — this myelination is diminished in Angelman syndrome patients.
+These nerve fibers are normally surrounded and protected by a protein coat called the myelin sheath; the amount of myelin is diminished in Angelman syndrome patients.

 A positron emission tomography (PET) scan is an imaging test that can be used to visualize tissue and organ function.
 A radioactive tracer is ingested or inhaled by the patient, or injected into the patient’s body, and a machine visualizes the tracer as it moves through the body.
 In Angelman syndrome, PET scans can be used to measure how well signaling molecule receptors are working in the brain.

 A computerized tomography (CT) scan uses a number of X-ray images, taken in a series, to build a cross-sectional model of bones and tissues.
-CT scans are often taken early in efforts to diagnose Angelman syndrome.
-Distinctive disease features are usually not observed by CT scan of Angelman patients.
+CT scans often are used early in efforts to diagnose Angelman syndrome.

 Angelman Syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.